 As state superintendent, Atkinson oversaw almost 1.5 million students in over 2,500 public schools.
 During her career, she has served as a chief consultant and director in the areas of business education, career and technical education, and instructional services within the NCDPI.
 A former business education teacher, Atkinson has been involved in instruction and curriculum development throughout her career.

 Her accolades include the Champion of Children Award from the North Carolina Association of School Administrators, the State Policy Maker of the Year Award from the National Association for State Educational Technology Directors, and the North Carolina Association of Educators Inclusive Leadership Award.
 She has received recognition for her contributions to education from East Carolina University, North Carolina State University, and University of North Carolina at Wilmington, as well as many other organizations..

-Atkinson received a bachelor’s degree in Business Education from Radford University, a master’s degree in Vocational and Technical Education from Virginia Tech, and a doctorate in Educational Leadership and Policy from North Carolina State University.
-She is also a 1984-85 North Carolina Education Policy Fellowship Program alumna.
+Atkinson received a bachelor’s degree in business education from Radford University, a master’s degree in vocational and technical education from Virginia Tech, and a doctorate in educational leadership and policy from North Carolina State University.
+She also has an honorary doctorate from Campbell University.